AnhQuoc533/aws-ml-workflow/2-ml-workflow/console-tutorial.md

 <p align="center"><img src="img/test-event.png" width="80%"></p>

 9. In *Event JSON*, you can see that this is what will be sent to your Lambda function’s handler, via the `event` argument.
 To match the desired test scenario, replace the text inside the *name* field under the *bucket* field with your S3 bucket name.
 Also, replace the text inside the *key* field under the *object* field with key name of newly uploaded dataset, not its S3 location as explained in the first tutorial.
 These are the two values your function handler should extract from the `event` argument. \
 Note that the *Records* field in the event payload contains a list, not subfields.
 This allows AWS S3 to notify a Lambda function about multiple object-related events in a single invocation.
 In this case, it would be two or more files uploaded simultaneously.
-Therefore, your code should iterate over this list to handle each record.
+Therefore, your code should iterate over this list to handle each individual record.
 <p align="center"><img src="img/test-json.png"></p>

 10. Give this test event a name and save it, if necessary.
 Then, click on the *Test* button to trigger your Lambda function.